- Academic Affairs

 One purpose of Clery is to encourage reporting and collection of accurate campus crime statistics to promote crime awareness and enhance campus safety.
 This report form provides a uniform method of documenting the What, When, and Where of certain reportable crimes and/or non-criminal, hate-motivated incidents that have occurred and have been reported to Campus Security Authorities (CSA) other than the University of Maryland Baltimore Police Department (UMBPD).
 Data collected on this form is to be used to increase public safety, not to identify the victim; therefore, personal identifying information is not required.

 It is the policy of UMB to encourage victims and/or witnesses to report crimes to the police and/or to a designated CSA.
-A complete list of CSAs can be found in the 2018 Annual Clery Report.
+A complete list of CSAs can be found on the Clery Report webpage.
 For the purposes of Clery, CSAs are required to document certain reportable crimes and non-criminal, hate-motivated incidents that have been reported to them and have occurred in the following locations:

 - On-campus property: Offense statistics for any building or property owned or controlled by the University within the same reasonably contiguous geographic area and used by the University in direct support of, or in a manner related to, the University's educational purpose, including buildings or property the location described herein that is owned by the University but controlled by another person and that is frequently used by students.
 (Excluding Residential Life buildings).